Sina247/Award-Gaming/README.md

 ## 🚀 Features
 - 🎮 **Dynamic reward system** : Engage users with interactive rewards based on their actions.
 - 🔄 **Smooth scroll animations** : Fluid animations that enhance the browsing experience.
 - 🎥 **Video transitions** : Seamless video effects to create an immersive atmosphere.
+- ♻️ **Reusable and clean code** : Modular and maintainable structure for easy updates.
 - 📱 **Responsive design** : Optimized for all devices, from mobile phones to desktops.
-- ♻️ **Reusable and clean code** : Modular and maintainable structure for easy updates.
-- 🌐 **Built with HTML, CSS, and modern JavaScript** : No heavy frameworks needed.